Kimserey/BlogArchive/20161101_line_chart.md

 It will be used to place the chart in the view.
 Also every lines, axis, labels and markers will be drawn using the boundaries as reference.

-As it is easier to understand with a picture here is a picture:
+As it is easier to understand with a picture here is a picture of the empty plot:

 ![https://raw.githubusercontent.com/Kimserey/GraphTest.Droid2/master/img/blog/photo.png](https://raw.githubusercontent.com/Kimserey/GraphTest.Droid2/master/img/blog/photo.png)